Although a prestigious art museum, the Albertina also offers a behind-the-scenes look at the lifestyle of the 19th-century nobility.

 As you go round, be sure to…

-- Look at the mirrors, lighting and windows – often these are artfully arranged to create a nice effect, such as seeming to make a room bigger, or to draw the eye to a particular feature.
+- Look at the mirrors, lighting and windows.
+The artful arrangements often create a nice effect.
+For example, they might make a room seem bigger or draw the eye to a particular feature

 And once you’re done, the main delights of today’s Albertina still await: the special and permanent art exhibitions.